Fouke Monster

-In Arkansas folklore, the Fouke Monster /ˈfaʊk/, also known as the Boggy Creek Monster and the Swamp Stalker, is purported to be an ape-like creature, similar to descriptions of Bigfoot, that was allegedly sighted in the rural town of Fouke, Arkansas during the early 1970s.
+In Arkansas folklore, the Fouke Monster /ˈfaʊk/, also known as the Boggy Creek Monster and the Swamp Stalker, is purported to be a humanoid creature, similar to descriptions of Bigfoot, that was allegedly sighted in the rural town of Fouke, Arkansas during the early 1970s.
 The creature was alleged to have attacked a local family.
 It has since become a part of Arkansas folklore.
-It has also influenced local culture in Fouke, with some businesses capitalizing on the local lore.
 Stories of the creature influenced the 1972 docudrama horror film The Legend of Boggy Creek, which became the 11th highest-grossing film of 1972 and is today considered to be a cult classic.

 The creature was named by journalist Jim Powell, who reported on it for the Texarkana Gazette and the Texarkana Daily News.

 Description

 Various reports between 1971 and 1974 described it as being a large, bipedal creature covered in long dark hair.
 It was estimated to be about 7 ft tall with a weight of 250–300 lb.
 Later reports claimed that it was far larger, with one witness describing it as 10 ft tall, with an estimated weight of 800 lb.
 Some accounts describe the Fouke Monster as running swiftly with a galloping gait and swinging its arms in a fashion similar to a monkey.
 Reports also describe it as having a terrible odor, the odor being described as a combination of a skunk and a wet dog, and as having bright red eyes about the size of silver dollars.

 A variety of tracks and claw marks have been discovered which are claimed to belong to the creature.
-One set of foot prints reportedly measured 17 in in length and 7 in wide, while another appeared to show feet that only possessed three toes.
+One set of footprints reportedly measured 17 in in length and 7 in wide, while another appeared to show feet that only possessed three toes.

 History

 Prior to the 20th century, several alleged sightings in the general area related to a large, hairy creature circulated in an 1851 report in the Memphis Enquirer, and an 1856 report in the Caddo Gazette.

 Local residents claim that the creature had roamed the area since 1964, but those sightings had not been reported.
 Local folklore also holds that the creature can be further traced back to sightings in 1946.
 Most early sightings were allegedly in the region of Jonesville as the creature was known as the "Jonesville Monster" during this period.

-In 1955 the creature was allegedly spotted by a 14-year-old boy who described it as having reddish brown hair, sniffing the air, and not reacting when it was fired upon with birdshot.
+In 1955, the creature was allegedly spotted by a 14-year-old boy who described it as having reddish brown hair, sniffing the air, and not reacting when it was fired upon with birdshot.
 Investigator Joe Nickell observed that the description was consistent with a misidentified black bear (Ursus americanus).